loremipsumdonec/optimizely-testframework/posts/test_framework_for_net5/test_framework_for_net5_part_2.md

 chapter: "/part-2"

 title: "Getting Started"
 preamble: "We have now managed to start the public preview of Optimizely CMS 12 in the test project, and it is much easier now than before.
-But before we have a basis for that, a little more functions are needed."
+But before we have a base for that we need more functions."
 ---

 To start Optimizely CMS 12, we used `WebApplicationFactory<TEntryPoint>` and this class is a good base that we can extend on to get a service that has the full responsibility to manage Optimizely CMS 12.